DevOps-Group4-2025/Group-4-DevOps/use-cases/Population-Breakdowns.md

 **Level**
 Primary task.

 **Preconditions**
 - Regional and city-level population data exist in the database.
 - Each country is mapped to a region.

 **Success End Condition**
 A report showing, for each region:
 - Total population
 - Population in cities (+%)
 - Population not in cities (+%)

 **Failed End Condition**
 Report not produced or regional data missing.

 **Primary Actor**
-Regional Data Officer.
+Data Analyst.

 **Trigger**
-Request for regional population breakdown report.
+A request for a regional population breakdown report.

 ### MAIN SUCCESS SCENARIO
-1. Officer requests regional population breakdown.
+1. The analyst requests a regional population breakdown.
-2. System collects total population per region.
+2. The system collects total population per region.
-3. System collects urban and non-urban population data.
+3. The system collects urban and non-urban population data.
-4. System computes urbanization percentages.
+4. The system computes urbanization percentages.
-5. Report is generated and made available.
+5. The report is generated and made available.

 ### EXTENSIONS
 - **3a.** Some regions lack data → system highlights gaps.
-- **5a.** Officer selects preferred output format.
+- **5a.** Analyst selects preferred output format.
+- **5b.** *Interactive front end*: Through the same dashboard interface, the analyst can select “Region” as the analysis level and optionally choose one or more regions to focus the report.

 ### SUB-VARIATIONS
 - Regions can be filtered by continent or country groupings.
-- Report can include trend comparison between regions.
+- The report can include trend comparisons between regions.

 ### SCHEDULE
 **DUE DATE:** Release 1.0 for Group 4 Use Case 24

 ---